 It’s a compact if not especially lightweight device, measuring roughly 1.7” x 1.7” x 3.7” (4cm by 4cm by 9.5cm), and weighing 8.8oz (250g).
 Rubber flaps seal the ports from dirt and dust, with a top-mounted power button and small status lights.

-If you’re stuck in an old-school hotel where using a network cable is cheaper or your only option, plugging it into the HooToo turns it into a wireless network via Access Point mode.
+If you’re stuck in an old-school hotel where using a network cable is the cheapest or only option, plugging it into the HooToo turns it into a wireless network via Access Point mode.
 There’s also a Router mode, but unless you happen to be carrying a cable or DSL modem around in your backpack, you won’t get much use out of that on the road.

 The portable battery holds a respectable 10,400mAh and outputs at 2.1A.
 That’s enough to charge most smartphones at least three times, or a tablet at least once.